agarwal-nitesh/go-api/README.md

+A note from the author:
+Recreated/copied it when I was trying to write Java in all languages.

 ### api
-GO based API Gateway (based on go-kit and go-gin)
+GO based API server (based on go-kit and go-gin).

 ### Installation